 I thought I was a widow, as I watched the towers fall on 9-11

 After the terrorist attacks of September 11, 2001, I was asked to write a personal statement about my experience that day.
-With great pain, I did so .
+With great pain, I did so. .
 In 2006, I was asked to write another story about the health effects of 9-11.
-My husband, John Dunham (in the blue shirt and khaki pants) still has issues with being at the World Trade Center, but finally last year, he attended a luncheon with some of his fellow survivors of the World Trade Center Marriott, and we also visited the museum.
+My husband, John Dunham (in the blue shirt and khaki pants) still has issues with being at the World Trade Center, but finally a few years ago I encouraged him to attend a luncheon with some of his fellow survivors of the World Trade Center Marriott, and we also visited the museum.

 Why dredge all of this up yet again?
 Like any major event where there is still “living history,” I believe it is important for those who were a part of it to share with those who weren’t (or who weren’t even born yet) .
 With that, I hope you will indulge me as I re-tell my personal story as I remember it.
 Your comments or stories, are more than welcome.

 Statement of Alison Blackman Dunham – September 7, 2006 *edited 9/11/14 and again 9/11//17

 I live in Brooklyn Heights, one block away from the waterfront.

 On 9/11, my husband called me from the World Trade Center from the Marriott, where he was attended a conference.
 He was still inside.
 He said he’d heard a huge explosion and asked me if something had happened.